If you have qualifications from another country

 Arbetsförmedlingen can help you have the documents translated into Swedish.
 This is a free service if you are a jobseeker and you have registered with Arbetsförmedlingen.

 If you have completed an education in another country and you are a citizen of an EU/EEA country or have applied for a residence permit in Sweden, you can apply for an evaluation of your education.
 This means that the Swedish Council for Higher Education (Universitets- och högskolerådet, UHR) will issue an evaluation of what your education corresponds to in the Swedish education system.

-UHR have made a film about how they evaluate foreign qualifications.
-This film is available in Swedish, with English and Arabic subtitles.
+UHR have made a video about how they assess foreign education qualifications.
+This video is only available in Swedish, with Swedish subtitles.

 If you have completed upper secondary school or have a post-secondary vocational or academic qualification, you can have it evaluated by UHR, the Swedish Council for Higher Education.

 UHR provides a qualification assessment tool with which you can find out what the equivalent of your qualification is in Sweden.
 You can also apply for a statement in which UHR makes an evaluation of your qualification documents.
 This evaluation is free of charge.

 It is important that you make your application to have your qualifications evaluated by UHR as soon as possible.

 It is also important that you include all the required documents when you submit your application.
 If you are entitled to work in Sweden, you can also have an assessment made of any education or training programme you completed in another country.
 This means that if you are a citizen of an EU/EEA country or have a residence permit, work permit or a valid LMA (asylum seeker) card, you can apply for an assessment.